 The Company has a Long-Term Incentive Plan (the "LTIP"), which provides for the granting of incentive awards in the form of restricted stock awards, restricted stock option awards, performance share awards, performance unit awards and other awards.
-The LTIP provides for the issuance of 10.0 million shares.
-On March 30, 2016, the Company's compensation committee recommended, and the Company's board of directors adopted, subject to stockholder approval, an amendment to the LTIP to, among other things, increase the number of shares of common stock available for issuance under the LTIP by 14,350,000 shares (the "Amendment"), enabling the continued use of the LTIP for share-based awards.
-The Company is seeking stockholder approval of the Amendment in connection with its 2016 Annual Meeting of Stockholders on May 25, 2016.
+In the second quarter of 2016, shareholders approved an increase in the maximum number of shares of the Company's common stock issuable under the LTIP from 10,000,000 shares to 24,350,000 shares (the "Amendment").

 The Company recognizes the fair value of stock-based compensation awards expected to vest over the requisite service period as a charge against earnings, net of amounts capitalized.
 The Company's stock-based compensation awards are accounted for as equity instruments, and in prior periods, its performance unit awards were accounted for as liability awards.
 Stock-based compensation is included in "General and administrative" in the unaudited consolidated statements of operations.
 The Company capitalizes a portion of stock-based compensation for employees who are directly involved in the acquisition, exploration and development of oil and natural gas properties into the full cost pool.
-Capitalized stock-based compensation is included as an addition to "Oil and natural gas properties" in the unaudited consolidated balance sheets.
+Capitalized stock-based compensation is included as an addition to "Oil and natural gas properties" in the unaudited balance sheets.